inabikarilibrary/inalib/inapedia/tournaments/icicle/icicletriple.md

 - Special rules
     - First Phase: 3 groups based on skill; draft within each group
         - Each player forms teams with 2 players, 1 from each of the other 2 groups
-        - Teams play one Best of 3; Winner advances to Second Phase
+        - Teams play three Best of 3s against different teams using their any of their three drafted picks; Winner advances to Second Phase
     - Second Phase
         - Groups; Swiss; Top 2 advances to Final Stage
         - Final Stage; Double Elimination